 Matheran is that one place you cannot miss when you are travelling to Mumbai or Pune in Maharashtra.
+Located in the Western Ghats, 830 meters above the sea level, this natural treasure is also the smallest hill station of India.
+In this post, you will find amazing places to visit in Matheran.

 Check out my post on How to reach Matheran.

-Panorama Point/ Sunrise Point
+Places to Visit in Matheran – Panorama Point/ Sunrise Point

 Panorama Point is undoubtedly the best point in whole Matheran as it provides a 360-degree view of the Sunrise.
 You can also see many towns down in the valley with their night lights on.
 It isn’t much popular point among the tourists.
 This is because it’s 4 km away from the main market of Matheran.
 And not many people like the idea of going through the dark forests just before the sunrise.
 If you are brave enough you can witness the best ever sunrise with the red ball coming up from the mountains.
 As the darkness fades off you will see the lights get switched off slowly and the world rising up.